Rohit-Agarwal-Khitchdee/EngagementManager/README.md

       Conversely, any line that end's in a { can be summarized.

       Goto line 9072 and move the caret over load_UI_state and goto
-      load_UI_state is an acillary fn that creates a SACSrcEdr activity-context,
+      load_UI_state is an acillary fn that creates a SACHSrcEdr activity-context handler,
-      creates a SACManager, pushes the activity-context onto the ACManager,
+      creates a SUAManager, pushes the activity-context handler onto the UAManager,
-      and returns the ACManager.
+      and returns the UAManager.
       This is returned by engageUI_init() to the calling EngageUIWindow.
       Now press Ctrl-Left Arrow this takes you back to engageUI_init.
       Go back again (Ctrl-left) that's EngageUIWindow's constructor